 Wild birds and avian influenza – Handling guidelines - Public Health Agency of Canada

-Blacklegged ticks are not commonly found in Waterloo Region and the risk of encountering a tick in this area is low.
+Ticks commonly live in wooded areas, tall grasses, and bushes and can be found almost anywhere in Ontario, including city gardens and parks.
 Blacklegged ticks spread to new areas of the province because of climate change and warmer winter temperatures.
 They can also spread by travelling on birds and deer.

-For more information check the Ontario Lyme Disease Risk Areas Map 2022.
+For more information about where blacklegged ticks are typically found, check the Ontario Lyme Disease Risk Areas Map 2024.

 Ticks are tiny.
 Before they feed they are the size of a sesame seed (3-5 millimetres).
 There are things you can do to protect yourself from a tick bite: